MapRock/TimeMolecules/tutorials/probability_logic_ontology_data/readme.md

 arrive -> departed before ordering
 ````

-That is already useful.
+That is already useful information.
 But by itself, the Markov model only tells us the process path and its probability.
 The knowledge graph lets the AI agent ask a second question:

 > If this customer is moving toward `departed before ordering`, what does that event mean, and why might it happen?